 Performance by Celebrations, Smith’s oldest student-run dance company, showcasing student choreography and performance.
 Donations accepted.

-2:15–3:15 p.m. | Jill Ker Conway Innovation and Entrepreneurship Center Open House
+2–4 p.m. | Jill Ker Conway Innovation & Entrepreneurship Center Open House

-Conway Innovation and Entrepreneurship Center, Neilson 103
+Conway Innovation & Entrepreneurship Center, Neilson Library

 Learn about the dynamic and globally relevant financial education, innovation, and entrepreneurship programming offered by the Conway Innovation & Entrepreneurship Center.
-Family friendly activities and snacks available for visitors of all ages.
+Family-friendly activities and snacks available for visitors of all ages.

 2:30–4 p.m. | Residence Life Reception